 - Insulate the exposed pipe – only delays the freezing in prolonged cold weather.

 - Wrap the pipe in Heat Tape – heat tape is like an electric blanket for pipes.
 For this location, it would be difficult to plug into an electrical outlet.
 I also wanted a permanent low maintenance fix.
-Heat tape works well, not when the electricity is out.
+Heat tape works well until the electricity is out.
 Winter storms, the power lines are down, freezing temperatures then the pipes freeze and burst.

 - Replace the interior shutoff valve and fix the root cause.